-Media networks ask Centre to treat traditional organisations differently from news websites
+Traditional media firms ask Centre to treat their websites differently from digital-only outfits

 The minister said the new guidelines placed certain responsibilities on digital news publishers, including adherence to Code of Ethics such as the norms of journalistic conduct framed by the Press Council of India and the Programme Code under the Cable Television Network Act.

-Representatives of media organisations present at the meeting, however, informed him that that they already follow the regulatory protocol issued by the Press Council Act and the Cable Television Network Act for “a very long time”.
+Representatives of media organisations present at the meeting, however, informed him that they already follow the regulatory protocol issued by the Press Council Act and the Cable Television Network Act for “a very long time”.
 According to the statement, “they felt that they should be treated differently than those news publishers who are only on the digital platform”.

 The Union minister, as per the statement, “stated that print media and TV channels have digital versions whose content is almost the same as that on the traditional platforms.
 However, there are contents which appear exclusively on the digital platform.
 This apart there are several entities which are only on the digital platform.
 Accordingly, the rules seek to cover the news on digital media so as to bring them at par with the traditional media.”